 Budgeting for Roadway Improvements

-Over $500,000 has been budgeted for roadway resurfacing in 2020 and over $700,000 was spend on resurfacing in 2019.
-There are nearly 91 linear miles of roadway in the Township.
+Over $500,000 has been spent for roadway resurfacing in the 2021 year & 2020 year and over $700,000 was spend on resurfacing in 2019.
+There are over 91 linear miles of roadway in the Township.
 Streets are evaluated and resurfaced based on the severity of deterioration when adequate funds become available.